yingweiwo

 Pharmacodynamics

-Systemically, in vitro experiments show [DB08906] activates glucocorticoid receptors, inhibits nuclear factor kappa b, and inhibits lung eosinophilia in rats.
-[DB00588] performs similar activity but is not stated to affect nuclear factor kappa b.
-[DB00588] as a topical formulation is also associated with vasoconstriction in the skin.
+In vitro studies have shown that [DB08906] activates glucocorticoid receptors, inhibits nuclear factor kappa B, and suppresses eosinophilia in rat lungs.
+[DB00588] has similar activity, but its effect on nuclear factor kappa B is not described.
+[DB00588] As a topical preparation, it is also associated with vasoconstriction of the skin.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.